Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Implementation

 The \FrontEnd{} receives real-time updates for user measurement requests from the \CoreAPIServer{} by polling its REST API endpoints every second.
-This polling technique is useful for displaying long-running measurements, such as traceroute or multi-hop, in real-time.
+This polling technique is useful for displaying long-running measurements, such as traceroute or multihop, in real-time.
 The \CoreAPIServer{} uses Redis to cache and quickly handle the measurement results.
-The \FrontEnd{} also uses Redis to manage login, sessions, and permissions with its separate API. \SystemName{}'s complete workflow for measurement requests is in Figure \ref{figure:workflow}.
-If the user doesn't use the \FrontEnd{} and made measurement requests to the \CoreAPIServer{}'s REST API directly, the user would have to continuously poll the \CoreAPIServer{} to get their results.
+The \FrontEnd{} also uses Redis to manage log-in, sessions, and permissions with its separate API. \GlobalpingSystemName{}'s complete workflow for measurement requests is shown in Figure \ref{figure:workflow}.
+If the user does not use the \FrontEnd{} and make measurement requests directly to the \CoreAPIServer{}'s REST API, the user would have to continuously poll the \CoreAPIServer{} to retrieve their results.

-The \CoreAPIServer{} also utilizes Redis to handle the caching and storage of real-time updates on network measurement results, probe statuses, and geolocation information.
-Redis has the latest update regarding the status of the measurements, but only the \CoreAPIServer{} can store or retrieve data in it.
-The results have a time-to-live (TTL) set in Redis, which ensures that \SystemName{} can handle multiple concurrent measurements.
-Redis is useful for fast lookups of frequently accessed data and keeping the state in sync across \SystemName{}'s distributed components.
+The \CoreAPIServer{} also uses Redis to cache and store real-time updates for network measurement results, probe statuses, and geolocation information.
+Redis contains the latest measurement status updates, but only \CoreAPIServer{} can store or retrieve data from it.
+The results have a time-to-live (TTL) set in Redis, which ensures that \GlobalpingSystemName{} can handle multiple concurrent measurements.
+Redis is useful for fast lookups of frequently accessed data and keeping the state in sync across \GlobalpingSystemName{}'s distributed components.